chrisramiro/algorithmlexicon/README.md

 # BNC Analysis

-  An example of the code and data used to generate the log-likelihood scores with the sample set being a sampling of the top 500 words in the BNC that are amenable to analysis.
+  An example of the code and data used to generate the log-likelihood scores with the sample set being a sampling of the top 500 most frequent words* in the BNC that are amenable to analysis.

+  * nouns, verbs, adjectives, and adverbs

 # model_cost